Private company limited by shares

 Inventory - Inventory may be valued at the lower of acquisition/production costs or market value.
 First in first out (FIFO) or average cost methods are generally permitted.

-Anti-avoidance rules – There are no specific transfer pricing legislation in Gibraltar.
+Anti-avoidance rules – There is no specific transfer pricing legislation in Gibraltar.
 However, tax authorities can apply a general anti-avoidance provision if an arrangement is deemed to be artificial or designed to reduce tax.

 Interest paid is deemed to be a dividend where the debt-to-equity ratio exceeds 5:1 and the interest is paid to a connected party that is not a company, or interest is paid to an arm’s length party where the loan is secured by assets belonging to a connected party that is not a company.